How aggregation works

 Electricity delivery

-National Grid’s primary role is as an electricity delivery company.
-They deliver electricity to you, maintain the poles and wires, and address power outages.
-They charge you for these services on the Delivery Services portion of your National Grid electric bill.
+National Grid’s primary role is to deliver your electricity.
+Their responsibilities also include maintaining the delivery infrastructure (the poles and wires) and addressing power outages.
+They charge you for these services in the Delivery Services portion of your electric bill. |

 Electricity supply

-For most people, National Grid also provides a second service, which is as an electricity supplier.
-They purchase electricity on your behalf and charge you on the Supply Services portion of your National Grid electric bill for the amount you use.
-When National Grid is your electricity supplier, you have National Grid’s Basic Service.
-When you first open your electricity account, you are placed on National Grid’s Basic Service.
+National Grid can also provide a second service, which is to supply your electricity.
+This means they purchase electricity on your behalf and charge you for the amount you use in the Supply Services portion of your electric bill.
+When National Grid supplies your electricity, their Basic Service price is used to calculate the Supply Services portion of your bill.
+Basic Service prices change seasonally.
+When you first open your electricity account, you are placed on National Grid’s Basic Service. |

 The diagram below shows National Grid both delivering and supplying electricity.

-With the Green Worcester ElectriCITY Aggregation Program
+With the Green Worcester ElectriCITY Municipal Aggregation Program

 Otherwise, your primary relationship for electricity will remain with National Grid.
 This means:

-• If you are eligible for a low-income discount, you will continue to receive that discount.
+- If you are eligible for a low-income discount, you will continue to receive that discount.